Helmold: History

 Helmold was a critical historian, calling Henry the Lion "out for money", and criticizing the Wendish Crusades.
 He said that among the troops of Henry the Lion during the Wendish Crusade, there was "only talk of money, never about Christianity" and missionary conversion of the Slavs.

 Helmold drew his knowledge of the earliest period from the church history of Adam of Bremen and the Saxon records bearing on Henry IV, besides the life of Willehadus, the list of Ansgarius, and perhaps also a life of Vicelinus, but the summaries which he made of these records are unreliable.
 He is, however, the most important source of information for the history of his own period, his account of which rests on the verbal information of Vicelinus and of Gerold.
 His fund of information becomes noticeably meager after the latter's death in 1163.
 His trustworthiness was seriously questioned in the 19th century (see particularly Sehirren, Beiträge zur Kritik holsteinischer Geschichtsquellen, Leipzig, 1876) owing to his antagonism towards the Archbishops of Bremen and his partiality for the Oldenburg-Lübeck bishopric, but it should not be supposed that he was guilty of an intentional falsification of facts.

-The chronicle was first published in 1556 at Frankfurt, and later in Monumenta Germaniae Historica: Scriptores, XXI (1868), 11-99, and in "Script. rer.
-Germ."
+The chronicle was first published in 1556 by Siegmund Schorkel, in Frankfurt am Main, while German translation was published by Johann Christian Mauritz Laurent in 1851 (1888).
+A scholarly edition of Latin text was published by Johann Martin Lappenberg and Georg Heinrich Pertz in 1868 (1869), while the modern edition of Latin text with German translation was published by Heinz Stoob, first in 1963, and later in several additional editions.

 Henry the Lion, Duke of Saxony, was Helmold's patron.
 The chronicle was continued down to 1209 by Abbot Arnold of Lübeck.